Jeyaram-dev-05/Firebase-Chat-Room/README.md

 - **User Authentication**: Users can sign in using their Google account with Firebase authentication.
 - **Room Creation**: Users can create and join unique rooms for chatting, each identified by a unique room ID.
-- **Real-time Messaging**: Messages are sent and received in real time using Socket.IO, ensuring instant communication.
+- **Real-time Messaging**: Messages are sent and received in real time using Firestore, ensuring instant communication.
 - **Message Storage**: All messages are stored in Firebase Firestore for persistence and retrieval.

 ## Main Project File Structure